amontero89/amontero89/README.md

 **amontero89/amontero89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I am a data passionated.
-My best skill is to learn something new.
+I am a data lover and my best skill is to learn new things.

 - 🔭 I’m currently working on Pontificia Universidad Javeriana
 - 🌱 I’m currently learning Apache Spark